Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Four Signal Processing Schemes

 \subsection{Level 4: Fully Centralized Processing}

-In this level, all the channel estimation and data detection are processed in the CPU.
-All received pilot signals and received data signals of $M$ APs are sent to the CPU.
-So the pilot signal $\mathbf{Y}_{\mathrm{c}}^{p}\in \mathbb{C}^{ML\times \tau _p}$ at the CPU can be formed as
+In this processing scheme, all the channel estimation and data detection are processed in the CPU.
+All APs serve only as relays by sending all received pilot signals and received data signals to the CPU.
+The pilot signal $\mathbf{Y}_{\mathrm{c}}^{p}\in \mathbb{C}^{ML\times \tau _p}$ at the CPU can be formed as